 Best art classes for kids in NYC

 Kids can learn hand-building or wheel-throwing in 10-week courses ($450 for 10 weeks).
 Students will meet once a week after school to work on projects of their choice.
-Parent/child classes are also available at four and eight-week intervals ($225 and $450).
+Parent/child classes are also available at four and eight-week intervals ($225, add child $90).
 Various ages.

 This Park Slope craft hub offers kids an introduction to weaving, screen printing, felting, block printing, pattern reading, sewing and dyeing.
 Over the course of the semester, students make one-of-a-kind garments, bags and other housewares to take home and show off to their families.
 Ages 5 and up.

 Kids can explore the art world at a museum designed just for them.
 The 10,000-square-foot institution has more than enough room to house its 2,000-piece collection of international children's art, including a huge center gallery to display it in.
 Artists lead workshops in classrooms, studios or the media lab—which boasts a sound station, clay bar and video-making equipment.
-CMA's WEE Arts Program for children ages 1 to 5 fosters artistic expression in kids as soon as they're mobile, while the Art Colony day camps ($595) engage kids ages 6 to 12 in disciplines like drawing and sculpture.
+Ages 2–12.

 More exciting activities for kids